lounsbrough/console-photo-album/README.md

 - I went through some iterations of trying to figure out how to set up the program parameters simply for the user.
   - I ultimately landed on passing an `action`, a `resource`, and optional `flags`.
-  - This feels a lot like `kubectl` and other cli tools I've used, so it made sense to me.
+  - This command format feels a lot like `kubectl` and other cli tools I've used, so it made sense to me.
 - There are more endpoints and methods available in the demo api I was asked to work with.
   - I only implemented `get`ing `images` and `albums`, but I tried to write the code in a way that it could easily be augmented.
+- Testing
+  - In scope for this demo:
+    - Unit testing
+    - Manual testing
+  - Out of scope for this demo:
+    - Automated acceptance testing
+    - Load testing

 ---
 ## Here is the challenge that was presented: